sashite/open-standards.md/docs/Portable-Chess-Notation.md

 can be translated into:

-> Move from the coordinate 42 to the coordinate 43 the <q>Shogi promoted Rook</q>.
+> Move from coordinate 42 to coordinate 43 the <q>Shogi promoted Rook</q>.

 <div class="alert alert-info">
-  Depending of the context, given by the board and the state of the game, this move MAY be a capture, it MAY be concluded by a promotion, and it MAY be a drop.
+  Depending of the context of the board, this move MAY remove from the board a piece at coordinate 43.
 </div>

 <div class="sub-title">Several scenarios</div>